kali-linex/linex/Documentation/mm/page_tables.rst

   upper bits being a **pfn** (page frame number), and the lower bits being some architecture-specific bits such as memory protection.

-  The **entry** part of the name is a bit confusing because while in Linux 1.0 this did refer to a single page table entry in the single top level page table, it was retrofitted to be an array of mapping elements when two-level page tables were first introduced, so the *pte* is the lowermost page
+  The **entry** part of the name is a bit confusing because while in Linex 1.0 this did refer to a single page table entry in the single top level page table, it was retrofitted to be an array of mapping elements when two-level page tables were first introduced, so the *pte* is the lowermost page